 June 2017 Update

-posted about 2 years ago by WeedLTRG from Weed Long Term Recovery Group
+posted over 2 years ago by WeedLTRG from Weed Long Term Recovery Group

 Weed LTRG Report 6/15/17 Audra Beylik, Public Information Officer, firstname.lastname@example.org

 The LTRG Case Management and Volunteer Coordinator continue to assist in matching available resources and volunteer help to ensure fairness and prevent duplication of services for those households affected by the 2014 Boles Fire.
 The Case Manager reports approximately 22 cases of survivors still with assistance requests, 15 of those in regards to soil delivery.
 Case management is communicating with homeowners about requests and insuring that permits are in place, liability insurance is up to date, and materials are ready.

 As the summer ends, staffing of these key positions will be reduced as funding earmarked for them ends by late fall.

 Between now and the end of September, the Volunteer Coordinator has lined up over 14 volunteer teams - and counting - ranging from 6 – 26 team members each; 9 of them are returning teams from previous years!
 These volunteers work on residential rebuilding efforts throughout the fire affected area as well as on the Siskiyou Habit for Humanity homes currently under construction.
 They will come from the greater San Francisco Bay Area, Eureka, Yuba City, Reno and Oregon.

 A local welcome is much appreciated for these volunteers coming to work in our community.
 If you, or your church or service group would like to host a team welcome dinner or provide lunch/lunches, please contact Brenda Duchi at 530 408-0023.
 It is amazing how sharing a meal is appreciated by the volunteers and helps them get to know each other, members of the Weed community, and our construction team.